DR TONY GOULD AM

 LYNN RAINBOW AM

 An Actor for thirty-three years, Lynn had the absolute joy of serving on the Actors Benevolent Fund NSW twice (two ten year stints).
-Now since moving to Brisbane in 2009 she has been happily serving on the Actors and Entertainers Fund Qld.
+Since moving to Brisbane in 2009 she has served on the Actors and Entertainers Fund Qld.
 Lynn is also a Board member of La Boite theatre and now Chairs the Rainbow Reid Endowment for the Artist in Residence programme for Creative Industries, Acting at QUT.
 She loves sharing time with committed work colleagues, trying to help fellow performers in times of need.
 Remember once an ABFer always an ABFer!

 Matthew has performed in theatre in Queensland for 20 years.
 His highlights include The Seagull (Now look here), Much Ado about Nothing, Merry Wives of Windsor, Henry V, Romeo and Juliet and The Taming of the Shrew (4MBS Classic FM), Ruby Moon, Fair Play, The Bugalugs Bum Thief (Artslink Queensland), The Merchant of Venice (Qld Shakespeare Ensemble), Taming of the Shrew and Midsummer Night’s Dream (Harvest Rain) and The Pillowman (23rd Productions).
 He is also a corporate role player and appears regularly in short films and commercials including the current Subway and Carlton Mid campaigns.
 He has been a proud Equity member since 2005.